-The lazy never say: tégedet.
-They think it is optional, so unnecessary.
-But the message is not as strong.
+The lazy never said: tégedet.
+He thinks it is optional, so unnecessary.
+But his message is not as strong.

 Moreover, I would think the shorter the sentence the "stronger". (= More expressive.)
 Alternatively, the longer (= more explicit) the sentence, the "milder" the impression it gives.

 But all this doesn't matter if you have to choose for stress or context reasons (/according to your exact message to be conveyed).

 - be just more explicit (in a correspondance between two people, where there is no doubt about any third party interference, I would say, there is not much point in it)

 - serve to stress "you" (meaning "your happiness - and not anybody else's - is important to me" but then, there has to be some reason...)

 - indicate that it may not the same the other way round ("you don't care much about mine...") - and this could also be a candidate (even no.1!) when both personal pronouns appear in the sentence but, of course, context can modify the shades of meaning here, too.